rekriz11/sockeye-recipes/README.md

 Our updates to the sockeye-recipes can be found in sockeye-recipes/egs/pretrained_embeddings/.
 Other additional scripts can be found in sockeye-recipes/new_scripts.

+The outputs of our baseline models, models for our ablation study, and our final best model can be found in sockeye-recipes/outputs/.

 # sockeye-recipes

 Training scripts and recipes for the Sockeye Neural Machine Translation (NMT) toolkit